Hawkynt/LearnCoding/README.md

 #### Lambda Expressions and Closures

 - **Support and Syntax:** Determine if your language supports lambda expressions and closures.
 Learn the syntax and write examples to use them in your code.
-Check if they can be used for different members, such as methods, constructors (ctor), destructors (dtor), and indexers (idx).
+Check if they can be used for different members, such as methods, ctor, dtor, and idx.
 - **Capture Mechanism:** Understand what variables are captured by closures and how this is achieved by the compiler.
 Investigate if any hidden class implementations are used behind the scenes and if closures are shared among instances.

 #### First-Class Functions and Method-Pointers

 - **Special Syntax:** Explore if special syntax is needed to use first-class functions and method-pointers.
 Write examples to assign functions to variables and pass them as arguments.
-- **Local (Nested) Functions:** Investigate if your language supports local (nested) functions within other functions.
+- **Nested Functions:** Investigate if your language supports local functions within other functions.
 Write examples to see how they work and their scope.

 #### Delegates, Generics, Templates